linhjcc/biscuit/README.md

 ## Get Started with A Line Plot Example

-With this example extension, we will be able to select two fields from a table for X and Y axes, respectively, draw a line plot using `matplotlib`, and finally upload the result image to the table as an attachment.
+With the line plot extension, we will be able to select two fields from a table for X and Y axes, draw a line plot using `matplotlib`, and finally upload the result image to the table as an attachment.

 ### Resolve Dependencies